The Elf-Maiden and Her Lords

-“I beg of you, Lord Bródwan, not twice in one meal,” implored Árath, his eyes suddenly riveted to the Guardsman who, without uttering a word of protest, defiantly followed Iondel to the wall where Cuichis had so recently suffered.
-He rubbed his left eyebrow with his fingertips, as if trying to smooth the hairs.
+“I beg of you, Lord Bródwan, not twice in one meal,” implored Árath, his eyes suddenly riveted to the Guardsman who, without uttering a word of protest, defiantly followed Iondel to the bannister where Cuichis had so recently suffered.
+The young lord rubbed his left eyebrow with his fingertips, as if trying to smooth the hairs.

 “You, Árath, you of all people.
-That you would protest this!
-You who killed your own cousins.”
+You would protest this?!
+You, who killed his own cousins.”